Your Key To Success: Bodybuilding Exercise

 Sit on the edge of a flat bench with the dumbbells resting on your knees.
 In one smooth motion, roll onto your back and bring the dumbbells up to a position slightly outside and above your shoulders.
 Your palms should be facing forwards.

 Bend your elbows at a ninety-degree angle with your upper arms parallel to the ground.
-Press the weights up over your chest in a triangular motion until they meet above the center line of your body.
+Press the weights up over your chest in a triangular motion until they meet above the centre line of your body.
 As you lift, concentrate on keeping the weights balanced and under control.
 Follow the same path downward.

 Standing Military Press